MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/getting-player-profiles.md

 }
 ```

-In the response there will be a [PlayerProfileModel](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofilemodel) object which will contain the display name **UnicornTossMaster** for the **Player**.
+In the response there will be a [PlayerProfileModel](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofilemodel) object which will contain the display name **UnicornTossMaster** for the player.

 ## Step 3 - Attempting to get Player Created time and Last Login time